○Introduction

 Two typical examples are given below.

-Association ‘SOAKILONGA’
+Association ‘SOAKILONGA’:

-: an association that works primarily to improve the food environment for mothers and children.
+Working primarily to improve the food environment for mothers and children.

 ↑Soakilonga signboard School lunches using Natural Agriculture ingredients↑

-○Centre de Compassion.
+○Centre de Compassion.(Compassion Madagascar):

-: Orphanage run by Catholic sisters on the outskirts of the capital Antananarivo.
+An Orphanage run by Catholic sisters on the outskirts of the capital Antananarivo.